 Last Updated on

-With PC gaming, along with the hardware used for the gaming evolving at a breakneck speed, it is only fair to say that new and improved options are making their way into the market.
+With PC gaming, along with the hardware used for the gaming, evolving at breakneck speed, it is only fair to say that new and improved options are making their way into the market.

-One such option is called the supersampling and for those who do not know, it has stirred up a lot of response, and while not all of them have been positive.
+One such option is called the supersampling and for those who do not know, it has stirred up a lot of responses.

 What is Super Sampling and How Does it Work?